 Shrouded by 2,000-foot sea cliffs on Molokai’s fertile Kalaupapa Peninsula, Kalaupapa transitioned from an ancient Hawaiian fishing village to one of the most well-known leper colonies on the planet (and prompting Jack London to write a searing account of his visit).

 Isolation was held in effect until 1969; by then, the remaining survivors were either scarred for life—thereby dramatically complicating their integration into modern society—or had fallen in love with the settlement they’d called home since the sentence was put into place over a hundred years earlier.
-Government permitted them to stay until their demise; today it has six patients who remain in residence.
+The government permitted them to stay until their demise; today it has six patients who remain in residence.

 Now, visitors curious about its tragic, poignant past can take mule rides or assisted hikes down to Kalaupapa’s rustic shoreline.
 Now a National Park, it’s where Father Damien—a Roman Catholic priest and “martyr of charity”—died of the same disease he ministered.